 Placement: Big Brothers, Big Sisters, Flint

-Internship takeaway: I learned that my work is appreciated, and that my adaptiveness is well-versed.
+Internship takeaway: I learned that my work is appreciated, and that my amativeness is well-versed.
 I was offered experience that I will need in the future.
 BBBS opened a door for me to make connections and step a foot into the workplace.

 Advice for future students: I would advise interns to research the places they want to work.
 Also, they should definitely talk to multiple places if there are multiple positions available.